Attendance Policies & Procedures

 - A verified visit to the Guidance Office to meet with a college representative.
 Juniors missing class to meet with a college rep will be charged with an unexcused absence.

-(2) Unexcused Absences: (equals TWO absences per occasion)
+(2) Unexcused Absences: (equals ONE absences per occasion)

 - All absences not identified above are considered UNEXCUSED